 With more and more companies turning to outside counsel for complicated cases, outside counsel billing guidelines will increase in relevance across the legal world.
 Without effective guidelines and management, your company may lose money to outside counsel charges that are unnecessary or outside what you agreed to.

 Fortunately, expense management software makes outside counsel guideline compliance much easier.
 With software solutions from AdvoLogix, you can facilitate thorough communication with all outside counsel, enforce compliance with your outside counsel billing guidelines, and automate essential processes.
-Get in touch with AdvoLogix today to request a demo.
+Reach out today to talk with one of our specialists to see firsthand how we can enhance your capabilities.